“A dozen stylish self-catering apartments and villas high in the lush ‘garden of Tenerife’ hills, providing peace and incredible ocean views”

-Both of the Luxury Studios - ground-floor Casa Bruno and first-floor Casa Victoria - are a spacious combination of living/dining area, bedroom and kitchenette.
-The spectacular Casa Bruno has an expansive open-plan layout, which is further enhanced by ocean-facing glass walls and a terrace overlooking one of the pools.
+Both of the Luxury Studios are a spacious combination of living/dining area, bedroom and kitchenette.
+Spectacular Casa Bruno has an expansive open-plan layout, which is further enhanced by ocean-facing glass walls and a terrace overlooking one of the pools.
 Casa Victoria also has a balcony and the added luxury of a secluded garden.

 Of the 2-bedroom Premium Suites, Casa de las Palmeras has the edge over the upper-level Casa Santiago by way of a lawned garden.
 However, the latter has by far the better views.
 This category also has the benefit of larger kitchens with extra amenities like a dishwasher and 2 bathrooms.